paragoda/ozen/docs/questions.md

 ---
 ## q2.
 Renaming table or column
 That's really question.
 I see only 1 way: add attribute to column/table `renamed`, which will contain old name of column/field.
 Or maybe create uuid for each column and table, but it's sh*t.

+---
+## q3.
+Can we support grpc
+It will be cook to use grpc.
+Because It's faster, when use HTTP 2.
+But a loot of people like rest more and it's more standart.